felixwoolford/vr-data-viz/README.md

 After a patch (plot or object) has been added.
 Its label will be visible in the list in the left panel of the main window, and the plot itself will be visible in the right panel.

-Individual plots may have their colour changed or be deleted by double clicking on the label, which opens a new dialog window with these options.
+Individual plots may have their parameters changed or be deleted by double clicking on the label, which opens a new dialog window with these options.
+Exporting the data of the trajectory is also possible via this new window.